johnblack3/johnblack3/README.md

 # About Me
-My name is John Black and I am currently a second-year student at the Schreyer Honors College at The Pennsylvania State University.
+My name is John Black and I am currently a third-year student at the Schreyer Honors College at The Pennsylvania State University.
 I am pursuing a bachelor's of science in computer science with a minor in Mathematics.

 Connect with me on LinkedIn!